salazarjhan95/thesis_chapters/README.md

 ## Chapter 4:
 The Shape of Water: Physiological Adaptations to Habitat Aridity in the Ornate Tree Lizard (Urosaurus ornatus) - Available online since 2024.
 Published of the Journal of Integrative and Comparative Biology - https://doi.org/10.1093/icb/icae061

+## Picture:
+If you want to see some cool pictures of anoles and other interesting stuff, check out: - https://www.flickr.com/photos/jhansalazar